winglovecola/magic-svg/README.md

-# gREADME
+# Magic SVG
 ![License Badge](https://img.shields.io/badge/license-MIT%20License-lightgreen)

 ## Description

-gREADME is a light weight node app that help you create a professional README.md for your github project really fast.
-Simply fill in the required fields and skip any section by enter a blank space.
+Magic SVG is a lightweight node app that creates a professional SVG file for free.
+Simply fill in the required fields to create a custom svg file.